zeling595/tp/docs/DeveloperGuide.md

 operation that support the find bookingg feature:
     `updateFilteredBookingList()` - update filteredBookingList with a predicate.

+This operation is exposed in the `Model` interface as `Model#updateFilteredBookingList`.

 FindBooking features will be used in different scenarios:

 1. When the user wish to know the detailed information about a booking.
 For example, a customer wish to know which room